This post may contain affiliate links which means we make a commission at no extra cost to you

 Both attractions are located under a 2 hour drive from the City.

 Ok, so it is not often that Ireland gets sunny weather but when we do, a day at the beach is an absolute must.
 The only problem is, Dublin beaches tend to be extremely crowded on a hot day.
 The crowds kinda ruin the relaxed vibe.

 However, with that being said.
 Brittas Bay located just outside Dublin is the perfect place for a summers day.
 The sandy beach stretches for miles and is the ideal location to top up the tan lines.

-*Disclaimer, This post contains affiliate links, meaning I may make a small commission at no extra cost to you*
+Disclaimer: Please note that this post contains affiliate links which means I may make a small communion at no extra cost to you.